PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the Conv1D-shim Transpose/Squeeze/unary/BatchMatMul rewrite to `passes/conv1d_batchmatmul_layout.py`.
-One `ModelIRGraphIndex` now proves the complete source, permutation, squeeze, unary-chain, left-operand, matrix-shape, dtype, quantization, public-boundary, and operator-order contracts.
-Channel squeeze keeps `adjX`; either supported spatial squeeze swaps the retained rank-three metadata and toggles `adjX`.
-The former 223-line lowerer helper is now an 11-line compatibility adapter.
+The latest implementation unit moves the decoder BatchMatMul/Add/ExpandDims/Transpose/TransposeConv adapter rewrite to `passes/decoder_deconv_layout.py`.
+One `ModelIRGraphIndex` proves both matrix operands, adjoints, batch broadcasting, bias broadcast, axis, exact rank-three and rank-four layout equations, deconvolution input position, fan-out, public boundaries, dtype, quantization, and graph order before mutation.
+Shared bias and axis constants are cloned transactionally.
+The former 193-line lowerer helper is now an 11-line compatibility adapter.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.